Ben15/karibener-json-parser/README.md

 - Node.js 18 or newer
 - macOS (primary target, but OS-agnostic if JSON paths are supplied)

+## Validation

+The tool includes automatic validation to prevent common mapping mistakes:

+- ✅ Validates that `FROM` keycodes match what physical keys actually emit
+- ✅ Warns about unmapped physical keys
+- ✅ Detects D-pad mapping issues
+- ✅ Provides helpful error messages with fix suggestions

+See [VALIDATION.md](VALIDATION.md) for details on common mistakes and how to avoid them.

 ## What This Tool Does NOT Do

 - ❌ Attempt to infer physical Tartarus key numbers